Optical RISs Improve the Secret Key Rate of Free-Space QKD in HAP-to-UAV Scenarios: Numerical Results and Discussions

-Eventually, the PLOB bound of the SKR $\mathfrak{R}$ found for the QPS profile is analyzed under weak, moderate, and strong PE conditions, as shown in Figs. \ref{fig_7a}, \ref{fig_7b}, and \ref{fig_7c}, respectively.
-The yellow regions in Figs. \ref{fig_7a}, \ref{fig_7b}, and \ref{fig_7c} indicate the optimal values for the parameter $f$ to achieve the highest average SKR relative to the zenith angle $\varphi_{\text{i}}$.
-Again, the minimum value of $f\!=\!d_2/2\!\cong\!176.77$ m corresponds to the special case of using the LPS profile.
-Similar to the observations in Fig. \ref{fig_5}, the LPS profile is beneficial for compensating moderate-to-strong PE conditions due to its wider beams at small zenith angles, such as $\varphi_{\text{i}}\!\leq\!22^\circ$ and $\varphi_{\text{i}}\!\leq\!40^\circ$ in Figs. \ref{fig_7b} and \ref{fig_7c}, respectively.
-These optimal ranges found for the LPS profiles are lower than those in Figs. \ref{fig_5b} and \ref{fig_5c}, respectively, due to additional losses from $\tau_{\text{l}}$ at higher zenith angles, hence prompting the ORIS to use the QPS profile to achieve higher SKRs.
-As expected, the QPS profile configures the beam for an optimal size by gradually increasing $f$, which effectively mitigates the drone hovering fluctuations.
-This beam width optimization is effective in attaining the maximum SKRs across all zenith angles under weak PE conditions, as shown in Fig. \ref{fig_7a}.
-It also maintains the highest possible SKRs at high zenith angles, such as $\varphi_{\text{i}}\!>\!22^\circ$ and $\varphi_{\text{i}}\!>\!40^\circ$, under moderate and strong PE conditions, as illustrated in Figs. \ref{fig_7b} and \ref{fig_7c}, respectively.
-Further increasing $f\!\rightarrow\!\infty$ would reduce the SKR to the level attained by the FPS profile in Fig. \ref{fig_6}a.
+Eventually, the PLOB bound of the SKR $\mathfrak{R}$ found for the QPS profile is analyzed under weak, moderate, and strong PE conditions, as shown in Figs. \ref{fig_9a}, \ref{fig_9b}, and \ref{fig_9c}, respectively.
+The yellow regions in Figs. \ref{fig_9a}, \ref{fig_9b}, and \ref{fig_9c} indicate the optimal values for the parameter $f$ to achieve the highest average SKR relative to the zenith angle $\varphi_{\text{i}}$.
+Again, the minimum value of $f\!=\!d_2/2\!\cong\!{177}$ m corresponds to the special case of using the LPS profile. {As seen in Fig. \ref{fig_9a}, the QPS profile is particularly effective under weak PE conditions, where further narrowing the beam width minimizes losses, resulting in the maximum SKR at $\varphi_{\text{i}}\!=\!56^\circ$ with $f\!=\!277$ m.
+Conversely,} the LPS profile is beneficial for compensating moderate-to-strong PE conditions due to its wider beams, {achieving the maximum SKRs at $\varphi_{\text{i}}\!=\!
+55^\circ$ and $60^\circ$} in Figs. \ref{fig_9b} and \ref{fig_9c}, respectively.
+These optimal {zenith angles} found for the LPS profiles are {consistent with those identified in Fig. \ref{fig_8}.} {